omerjava/solution-write-ups-assignments/remove-consecutive-duplicate-words/README.md

 ## Use Cases

 The function can be useful for revising writing mistakes of user input in web or software applications.
-Though, its capacity to correct such mistakes is limited, since the code itself has limited behavior.
+Though, its capacity to correct grammar mistakes is limited, since the code itself has limited behavior.

 In collecting user data, inquiries, demands: